ritvaj/Sustainability-Trends-CO-Emissions-Deforestation-Analysis-/README.md

 ---

 ## Why This Project?
-Climate change is often discussed emotionally — some minimize it, others exaggerate it.
+Climate change is often discussed emotionally - some minimize it, others exaggerate it and the facts get lost in the process.
 I wanted to apply **business analysis skills** to sustainability data to answer one question:

 *“If data can solve business problems, why can’t it also clarify the truth about climate issues?”*